Generic Name and Formulations:

 Adjunct to diet when response to nondrug therapy is inadequate in hypertriglyceridemia, and to reduce elevated total-C, LDL-C, apo B, and TG, and to increase HDL-C, in primary hypercholesterolemia and mixed dyslipidemia.
 Limitations of use: was not shown to reduce coronary heart disease morbidity and mortality in patients with type 2 diabetes.

-Take with food.
+Swallow whole.
+Take without regard to food.
 Hypertriglyceridemia: 43–130mg/day, adjust at 4–8 week intervals; max 130mg/day.
 Hypercholesterolemia, dyslipidemia: 130mg/day.
 Renal impairment or elderly: initially 43mg/day.
 Discontinue if inadequate response after 2 months on max dose.

 Hepatic dysfunction.
 Primary biliary cirrhosis.
 Severe renal dysfunction.
 Gallbladder disease.
 Nursing mothers.

 Renal impairment (monitor).
-Monitor CBCs for first year; monitor liver function; discontinue if ALT (SGPT) levels >3xULN persist.
-Discontinue if markedly elevated CPK levels, myopathy, gallstones, or paradoxical decreases in HDL-C occur.
+Monitor CBCs for first year; monitor liver function; discontinue if ALT (SGPT) levels >3×ULN persist.
+Discontinue if markedly elevated CPK levels, myopathy, gallstones, hypersensitivity reactions (acute and delayed), or paradoxical decreases in HDL-C occur.
 Pregnancy (Cat.C).
 Nursing mothers: not recommended.

-Abnormal liver function tests, elevated CPK, respiratory or GI effects, myopathy, cholelithiasis, pancreatitis, increased BUN or creatinine, rash; rare: rhabdomyolysis, transient hematologic changes, blood dyscrasias.
+Abnormal liver function tests, elevated CPK, respiratory or GI effects, myopathy, cholelithiasis, pancreatitis, increased serum creatinine, hypersensitivity reactions (may be severe), rash; rare: rhabdomyolysis, transient hematologic changes, blood dyscrasias.

 Renal and Urology News Articles